emissary-ingress/emissary/reference/core/ambassador.md

 ## The `ambassador Module`

 If present, the `ambassador Module` defines system-wide configuration.
-This module can be applied on any Kubernetes service (the `ambassador` service itself is a common choice). **You may very well not need this Module.** The defaults in the `ambassador Module` are:
+This module can be applied to any Kubernetes service (the `ambassador` service itself is a common choice). **You may very well not need this Module.** The defaults in the `ambassador Module` are:

 ```yaml
 apiVersion: getambassador.io/v2